 If you’re like me and you’ve been itching to get out of the house, you might be considering some road trips in Canada.
-After a quarantine period that seems to have gone on forever, (and even longer still) a road trip to the great outdoors is the perfect remedy.
+When you have the travel bug, a road trip to the great outdoors is the perfect remedy.
 Whether within your own region, province or another province, there are so many great options for road trips in Canada.

-The best part about a road trip is that it requires little to no contact with other people, so it’s easy to stay safe!
-Which makes 2020 the year of the road trip if you ask me!
+The best part about a road trip it is so easy to personalize to your preferences, budget and timeline!
+Which makes this the year of the road trip if you ask me!
 If you are embarking on your first road trip, read up on some road trip tips to get you started.

 Canada is such a wonderful place to explore—especially if you’re a nature lover.
 Canada’s ten provinces and three territories boast some of the most impressive natural beauty in the world.

 With so many amazing things to see and explore in this North American nation, it can be difficult deciding between them all!
 That’s why I’ve made a list below of my hand-picked BEST road trips to take in each territory and province of the world’s second largest country.

 Known as the Wild West Province, Alberta has a reputation for spectacular landscapes.
 It’s home to a lot of prairies and Canada’s Rocky Mountains, too.

 The bottom line is that it’s a great place to rent a car or camper van and road trip through.